 Recently, Google Web Toolkit attracted attention of web developers from all over the world.
 GWT is a great technology for AJAX development actually.
 It helps to get rid of many head-aches associated with cross-browser development, user interaction and development cycle.
+The library provides unprecedented possibilities to build Web 2.0 applications with high levelof interactivity.
+And there is a trap.

 Often, the user interface of web-applications is simpler to build than desktop UIs due to two factors.
 First, the HTML/CSS ecosystem provides for a great number of tools to easily express designers vision.
 And there is no need to build/run/debug cycle for the web-pages.